Where Quine Streaming Graph Fits In Kafka-Based Data Pipelines

 I will make a few points:

-1. Quine scales with Kafka - Quine is designed to process streaming data and turn it into a graph without slowing down the flow of data through the system.
-A single node of Quine can ingest and process thousands of events per second hosted on a commodity server, and a Quine Enterprise Edition cluster can process millions of events per second.
+- Streaming Graph scales with Kafka – Quine is designed to process streaming data and turn it into a graph without slowing down the flow of data through the system.
+A single node of Quine can ingest and process thousands of events per second hosted on a commodity server.
+A thatDot Streaming Graph cluster can process millions of events per second with tens of thousands of simultaneous queries.

-2. Quine takes advantage of Kafka’s ability to regulate the stream - as anyone who has operated a production system knows, things don’t always go smoothly.
-Perhaps a host in a Quine cluster fails and throughput slows as a hot spare comes online.
-In that case, Quine counts on Kafka’s ability to handle back pressure.
+- Quine takes advantage of Kafka’s ability to regulate the stream – as anyone who has operated a production system knows, things don’t always go smoothly.
+Perhaps a host in a Streaming Graph cluster fails and throughput slows as a hot spare comes online.
+In that case, Streaming Graph counts on Kafka’s ability to handle back pressure.
 But that’s not all.
-Quine itself is also back-pressured.
-If Quine is busy with a resource-intensive task downstream, or possibly waiting for the durable storage to finish processing, it will back pressure the ingest stream so that it does not overwhelm other components.
+Streaming Graph itself is also back-pressured.
+If Quine or Streaming Graph is busy with a resource-intensive task downstream, or possibly waiting for the durable storage to finish processing, it will back pressure the ingest stream so that it does not overwhelm other components.

 Inline means Not Just Ingest but Output

-If Quine were just a highly write-optimized graph database, it would be pretty remarkable.
+If Quine were just a highly write-optimized graph data processor, it would be pretty remarkable.
 But inline means keeping the data flowing through the pipeline.
 It means Quine is not just a sink in Kafka terms but a high-velocity source.
 And this is where Quine is truly unique.

 If ingest streams represent the sink side of Quine, standing queries turn Quine into a source.

-The way standing queries work is quite simple: they persist at all times on all nodes in the graph, accumulating partial matches as data flows through and triggering an action when a complete match is made.
-Think of them as a net you stretch across the data stream that is designed to catch only specific data.
+The way standing queries work is that they persist at all times on all nodes in the graph, accumulating partial matches as data flows through and triggering an action when a complete match is made.
+Think of them as a net you stretch across the data stream that is designed to catch only specific data patterns.

-Once a match is made, the standing query triggers an action which can include executing an arbitrary piece of code, updating the graph itself, or writing the results out to a database.
-It can also publish data out to a Kafka topic.
+Once a match is made, the standing query triggers an action which can include executing an arbitrary piece of code, updating the graph itself, writing the results out to a database, or publishing data right back out to a Kafka topic.

 And it can do this all with sub-millisecond latency.